 Will Sand Sifting Gobies Eat Cleaner Shrimp?

 No. Gobies are peaceful creatures.
 They can co-exist with cleaner shrimp peacefully.
-However, the cleaner shrimp may clean Gobies’ body too.
+However, the cleaner shrimp may clean Gobies’ bodies too.
 Do not fear it.

 Sand Sifting Goby Predators